MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/crashes.md

 ---

-# Crashes
+# Crashes - Sample Swift App and Tutorials
-In this tutorial, you will learn to view crashes from a sample iOS app in Mobile Center.
+In this tutorial, you will learn to view crashes from a sample Swift app in Mobile Center.

 If you have not already, first follow the [getting started tutorial](getting-started.md) to set up the sample app.